Study: Religiosity Reduces Boredom, Inhibiting The Search For Meaning And Purpose

 These findings are, according to van Tilburg, profound.
 “The finding that a seemingly minor, everyday life, and mundane experience as boredom connects two variables of such existential and cultural significance as religiosity and meaning in life is, in our view, profound,” he told PsyPost.

-Religiosity is a complex, widespread phenomena, which is why no single study can really address it, researchers wrote.
+Religiosity is a complex, widespread phenomenon, which is why no single study can really address it, researchers wrote.
 Some religious people may focus on using religion as a guide through their lives, while others may focus on the social and community aspects of the religious experience.

 One of the major caveats of this study is, researchers claim, the fact that they have not examined whether “the role of religiosity in reducing boredom depends on how people put their religion in practice.”